 When the time comes, click on the meeting link and open the Zoom app.
 You can also enter the Meeting ID at zoom.us/join.

-- How do I see everyone who's there
+- How do I see everyone

 At the top right of the screen, there's a button that says either Speaker View or Gallery View.
 Gallery View shows you everyone, and Speaker view shows you the person who's speaking filling the screen.